Looking at Poland's History Through the Prism of Art

 Modernity as an object of national ambition and an element of international aspirations, neighbouring an appeal to tradition – the intricately built historical myths, the figure of resurrection and victorious defeat.
 The official funeral rites, the cult of relics of the holy national – military leaders and poets, the myth of the existing and non-existing state – they all serve Poles as the foundation of their precarious identity.
 The attitude of Poles towards modernity is as complex as the concept of modernism is ambiguous.

-Dorota Nieznalska – I Am Polish, Thus My Responsibilities Are Polish
+‘I Am Polish, Thus My Responsibilities Are Polish’ by Dorota Nieznalska

-Dorota Nieznalska, I Am Polish, Thus My Responsibilities Are Polish draws its name from the political writings of Roman Dmowski, the father of Polish nationalism.
-In the work, the artist reveals her kinship with Dmowski, a spiritual leader among the right-wing so often outraged by Nieznalska’s work.
+‘I Am Polish, Thus My Responsibilities Are Polish’ by Dorota Nieznalska draws its name from the political writings of Roman Dmowski, the father of Polish nationalism.
+In the work, the artist reveals her kinship with Dmowski, a spiritual leader among the right-wing often outraged by Nieznalska’s work.
 A series of photographs shows Nieznalska laying a wreath of Polish rye and a Polish scarf at the grave of her ancestor Dmowski at the Bródno Cemetery in Warsaw.
 She is also pictured in Sopot at the grave of her great-grandmother Rozalia, née Dmowska.

 The curator of the Late Polishness exhibition writes:

 In her works, for several years Nieznalska documented and submitted to critique examples of hate speech in public spaces.
 One of her points of interest were the aggressively racist and anti-Semitic slogans, appearing among the football hooligan communities.
 The rhetoric of the hooligans, which fits into the phenomenon of symbolic violence, is not distant from nationalistic attitudes of far-right organisations.
-The artist points to the social mechanisms forming the favourable conditions for hate speech and its advancing popularisation, not only at football arenas, but also in politics.
+The artist points to the social mechanisms forming the favourable conditions for hate speech and its advancing popularization, not only at football arenas, but also in politics.

-I Never Made a Work on the Holocaust can be understood not only as a piece on the Holocaust, but also as an important declaration regarding the instrumentalisation and trivialisation of tragic topics by some artists. (…) Dawicki mentions in one of his interviews that the inspiration for I Never Made a Work on the Holocaust came from a conversation with Zbigniew Libera on shallow and embarrassingly bad ‘Holocaust art’.
+‘I Never Made a Work About the Holocaust’ can be understood not only as a piece on the Holocaust, but also as an important declaration regarding the instrumentalisation and trivialisation of tragic topics by some artists. […] Dawicki mentions in one of his interviews that the inspiration for I Never Made a Work on the Holocaust came from a conversation with Zbigniew Libera on shallow and embarrassingly bad ‘Holocaust art’.

 Wilhelm Sasnal is one of the artists invited by the Warsaw Uprising Museum to create a mural on the wall of their rose garden.
 Other contributing artists include Edward Dwurnik, the Twożywo Group, Galeria Rusz and Przemek ‘Trust’ Truściński.
 Sasnal painted yellow pansies on a black background – flowers, the shape of which is reminiscent of skulls.
-The museum also released a series of refrigerator magnets, t-shirts, notebooks and pen drives with reproductions of the mural.
+The museum also released a series of refrigerator magnets, T-shirts, notebooks and pen drives with reproductions of the mural.

 Of Sasnal’s design, the curator of Late Polishness wrote:

-Krzysztof Wodiczko – Projection on the Adam Mickiewicz Monument in Warsaw
+‘Projection on the Adam Mickiewicz Monument in Warsaw’ by Krzysztof Wodiczko

-On the 40th anniversary of Kazimierz Dejmek’s censored 1968 production of Mickiewicz’s Forefathers’ Eve, Krzysztof Wodiczko revived Adam Mickiewicz by projecting the poet’s words onto his Warsaw monument.
+On the 40th anniversary of Kazimierz Dejmek’s censored 1968 production of Adam Mickiewicz’s Forefathers’ Eve, Krzysztof Wodiczko revived Mickiewicz by projecting the poet’s words onto his Warsaw monument.
 In his work, Wodiczko often deals with the problems victims and people on the margins of society, as well as the traumatic ballast of history.

 Anti-Russian content and allusions to the situation in the country at the time led authorities to suspend the 1968 production of Forefathers’ Eve.
-After the last performance on 30th January 1968, protests broke out at the Adam Mickiewicz Monument on Krakowskie Przedmieście with the aim of restoring the show.
+After the last performance on 30th January 1968, protests broke out at the Adam Mickiewicz Monument on Krakowskie Przedmieście, with the aim of restoring the show.

-Krzysztof M. Bednarski – Victoria-Victoria
+‘Victoria-Victoria’ by Krzysztof M. Bednarski

-One of Krzysztof M. Bednarski’s most famous marble sculptures is Victoria-Victoria – a symbol of social sentiment in Poland during martial law.
+One of Krzysztof M. Bednarski’s most famous marble sculptures is Victoria-Victoria, a symbol of social sentiment in Poland during martial law.
 The hand – raised in a gesture of victory, but with its fingers cut off – was created in 1983.

 The curator of Late Polishness writes of the piece: